Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/App/view.md

 ## Template Data

 All data you wish to have access to can be passed into the `render()` methods as an array.
 The array keys are then cast into variables, allowing for cleaner HTML/PHP code.
 The standard PHP variable name rules apply, so all keys should be valid.
-Arrays and Objects can be passed into the views, allow for partials to be rendered too.
+Arrays and Objects can be passed into the views, allowing for partials to be rendered too.

 ```php
 App::view()->render('test/view',[